 4. Lack of Essential Features

 Rumors claim the Galaxy G Fold will not support the S Pen stylus due to missing a digitizer layer on the large screen.
-This is a puzzling decision — one that restricts creativity and productivity options on a device with a huge display area perfect for drawing or note-taking.
+This is a puzzling decision — one that restricts creativity and productivity options on a device with a huge display area perfect for note-taking.

 5. App Compatibility Challenges